EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: Multiple subjects and literacies

-What: In this project, novice educators, in their first two years of teaching in a dual language program, will work with instructional coaches to identify their needs and generate a list of key topics for professional development.
-Through weekly coaching conversations and regular observations, the teachers and coaches will work with the coaches to address those key topics and areas for improvement.
-Coaches will track the teachers’ progress and challenges and work collaboratively with the teachers to develop a handbook for building a dual language program while growing your own teachers.
-Through this process the novice teachers will develop skills to continue to reflect on the program and make improvements, thereby becoming leaders of the dual language program and advocates of their own professional learning.
+What: In this project, novice educators, in their first two years of teaching in a dual language program, worked with instructional coaches to identify their needs and generate a list of key topics for professional development.
+Through weekly coaching conversations and regular observations, the teachers and coaches worked to address those key topics and areas for improvement.
+Coaches tracked the teachers’ progress and challenges and worked collaboratively with the teachers to develop a handbook for building a dual language program while growing your own teachers.
+Through this process the novice teachers developed skills to continue to reflect on the program and make improvements, thereby becoming leaders of the dual language program and advocates of their own professional learning.

 Math Teacher